mohsinaav/mohsinaav.github.io/_posts/2022-04-11-Contribution-to-html5-qrcode.md

+---
+layout: post
-## Contributions to open source project - 'html5-qrcode'
+title: Contributions to open source project - 'html5-qrcode'
+categories: Html
+---

 Html5-QRCode is a light-weight library to easily integrate QR code scanning functionality to a web application.
 All details regarding the project are clearly stated in it's github page - [html5-qrcode](https://github.com/mebjas/html5-qrcode).
 An end-to-end implementation is done by the author - [scanapp.org](https://scanapp.org/#reader).
 I recently came across it and had the chance to contribute to it by adding few changes.